 The Wind Symphony, Symphony Band, Concert Band and Jazz Ensembles perform in the acoustically rich Paul F. Sharp Concert Hall in Catlett Music Center, while the entire Pride of Oklahoma performs in the exciting venues of the Gaylord Family Memorial Stadium (85,000 fans) for home football games, selected conference and non-conference away games as well as memorable post-season bowl games.

-We hope you will investigate and explore the many opportunities provided by the University of Oklahoma Bands.
+We hope you will explore the many opportunities provided by the University of Oklahoma Bands.

 Director of Bands

 Dr. Michael Hancock

 Director of Athletic Bands

 Associate Dean of the College of Fine Arts

 Dr. Brian Wolfe

 Ms. Michelle Burke

 Assistant for OU Bands

 Mr. Benjamin Holmes